abstractmachines/abstractmachines.github.io/_posts/2017-4-12-intro-to-modern-javascript-for-cpp-developers.md

 date:   2017-4-12 12:50:20 -0700
 categories: tutorials
 ---
-# JavaScript Tutorials for the C/C++ programmer.
+# JavaScript Tutorials for the C/C++ programmer

+TODO: Break this up into several smaller tutorials.

 This is an overview of a "bird's eye, Computer Science" tutorial of JS, and fairly broad in its scope - that is, to introduce C/C++ developers to concepts in JavaScript.
-Due to the breadth, it is a lengthy tutorial.

-This is in no way a complete or in-depth tutorial, and it is currently a work in progress (grammar, editing).

 - Not covered in this tutorial: DOM manipulation, Mozilla DOM API, JS libraries and frameworks.

 **References:**

-This was written by me, Amanda Falke, with information gleaned from:
+This was written by me, with information gleaned from:

 1. Mozilla JavaScript documentation
 2. Wikipedia